tokyojack/Todoify/README.md

 <h2  align="center">Todoify</h2>
-<p  align="center">A simple way for you to keep track of all the things you need to do.
-Made with Node.js + MySQL</p>
+<p  align="center">A simple way for you to keep track of all the things you need to do</p>

 <br/>